papigupta/booksmaxxing/PROJECT_OVERVIEW.md

-# Deepread iOS - Project Overview
+# Booksmaxxing iOS - Project Overview

 ## 🎯 Project Vision

-**Deepread** is an innovative iOS application designed to help users truly master non-fiction books by breaking them down into core ideas and guiding them through progressive levels of understanding.
+**Booksmaxxing** is an innovative iOS application designed to help users truly master non-fiction books by breaking them down into core ideas and guiding them through progressive levels of understanding.
 Instead of passive reading, users actively engage with concepts through AI-generated prompts and receive personalized feedback from the "author's perspective."

 ## 🏗️ Core Architecture